ThibaudMrx/youtube-summarizer/README.md

 ## Usage

-1. Install dependencies.
+1. Install dependencies by running `pip install -r app/requirements.txt`.
-2. Run the script with a valid URL.
+2. Open the `app/ProofOfWorkNotebook.ipynb` and change the input video URL.
+Then run the script

 ## License